isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *design*: an overall description of how a piece of software should operate to meet its specification.
 * *destructor*: an operation that is implicitly invoked (called) when an object is destroyed (e.g., at the end of a scope).
 Often, it releases resources.
 * *encapsulation*: protecting something meant to be private (e.g., implementation details) from unauthorized access.
-* *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users’ guide) and what a program actually does.
+* *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users' guide) and what a program actually does.
 * *executable*: a program ready to be run (executed) on a computer.
-* *feature creep*: a tendency to add excess functionality to a program “just in case.”
+* *feature creep*: a tendency to add excess functionality to a program "just in case."
 * *file*: a container of permanent information in a computer.
-* *floating-point number*: a computer’s approximation of a real number, such as 7.93 and 10.78e–3.
+* *floating-point number*: a computer's approximation of a real number, such as 7.93 and 10.78e–3.
 * *function*: a named unit of code that can be invoked (called) from different parts of a program; a logical unit of computation.
 * *generic programming*: a style of programming focused on the design and efficient implementation of algorithms.
   A generic algorithm will work for all argument types that meet its requirements.
 In C++, generic programming typically uses templates.